-Theatre heavyweights Ian McKellen and Patrick Stewart are heading to the North East.
+Ian McKellen and Patrick Stewart to star in North East show

 Following their sell-out appearances in Waiting for Godot in 2009, the acting greats are set to return to the region to star in Sean Mathias’ acclaimed production of No Man’s Land, which comes to Newcastle Theatre Royal from August 15-20.